Meet Melissa. She’s a regular marketer.

-Like most marketers, Brian struggles to keep his subscribers engaged.
-No one takes action from his emails.
+Like most marketers, Melissa struggles to keep her subscribers engaged.
+No one takes action from her emails.

 Some don’t bother to open.
 Others do but don’t click.

-Brian scratches his head.
+Melissa scratches her head.
 How could this be possible when they signed-up?
 Why don’t they respond?
-He asks himself.
+She asks herself.

 Having a list of unengaged subscribers – it’s a nerve-wracking experience if email marketing is one of your business-boosting strategies.
 To bring them back is like rekindling a broken friendship.
 Or saving a failing marriage.